Kairosaki/Marabot/README.md

 # Marabot
-A simple discord bot :robot: can handle commands.
+A simple discord bot :robot: that handle commands.

 There are two types of commands, the ones that is shared with everyone and the ones that is personal.